sourcegraph/about/blogposts/our-abcs-always-be-coding-childrens-book.md

 <p class="text-center">
 <div class="blockquote case-studies__quote case-studies__quote--in-content">
   <p>
-    At Sourcegraph, many of us have young children who we’re trying to provide fun new learning experiences for at home.
-    <br/><br/>
-    We’re passionate about software development, so it’s especially exciting to break down the basics in an easy-to-understand way so that kids can get curious about coding and learn about its fundamental concepts.
+    Dinosaurs, llamas, and dump trucks are cool—but so is coding.
+At Sourcegraph, many of us, myself included, have young children who now see us working on the computer all day.
+We love software development and wrote this book as a fun way to share our passion for coding with our kids.
   </p>
   <footer class="blockquote-footer">
     Quinn Slack